dask/dask/docs/source/configuration.rst

 YAML files
 ~~~~~~~~~~

 You can specify configuration values in YAML files.
-For example, if you want to modify
-some of the workers memory configuration default values in distributed:
+For example:

 .. code-block:: yaml